Best daily deals

 The Skullcandy Hesh ANC on a desk with the ear cups facing upward.

-The ear cups swivel 180 degrees and fold up toward the band, so you can easily transport the headset.
+The ear cups swivel 180 degrees and fold up toward the band, making the headset easy to transport.

 On the right ear cup, you’ll find everything of interest.
 There’s a row of buttons to control media playback or answer calls, and below that, you’ll find a recessed port that houses the USB-C input and headphone jack.
 Unlike the Bose Noise Cancelling Headphones 700, you don’t get button and touch controls.
 Instead, the Hesh ANC is a tactile-only experience.

-Skullcandy includes a 3.5mm jack cable for wired listening, as well as the shortest USB-A to USB-C cable I’ve seen.
+Skullcandy includes a 3.5mm jack cable for wired listening and the shortest USB-A to USB-C cable I’ve seen.
 It also comes with a thin fabric carrying pouch.
-The pouch won’t protect from a tumble down the stairs, but it prevents the plastic ear cups from scratching up too much.
+The pouch won’t protect from a tumble down the stairs, but it prevents the plastic ear cups from scratching too much.

 Track your Skullcandy headphones with Tile